 See Section 301(6) Act CCXL of 2013 on the implementation of criminal punishments and measures, and Sections 51 and 52 Act II of 2007 on the entry and residence of third-country nationals.
 See also Section 59(2) Criminal Code, which provides that: “Persons granted asylum may not be expelled.”

-Information provided by the National Judicial Office, 8 February 2019.
+Information provided by the National Office for the Judiciary, 8 February 2019.

 Commissioner for Human Rights of the Council of Europe Dunja Mijatović; Report following the visit to Hungary from 4 to 8 February 2019, 21 May 2019, http://bit.ly/2TwWsIO.

 Council of Europe, Parliamentary Assembly: Pushback policies and practice in Council of Europe member States [Doc.
 14909], 8 June 2019, http://bit.ly/30pgxm8.

 Border Violence Monitoring Network: Illegal push-backs and border violence reports; Balkan region April/May 2020, June 2020, available at: https://bit.ly/3bCb8xJ